 If they work extra hours, the company pays them per hour spent, which may be higher than normal hours, say $25 per hour.
 Thus, the pay received by employees takes into account normal working hours plus overtime hours.
 Say, they work 9 hours a day, where 8 hours is normal working hours.
 In this case, they will receive a payout of $185 = ($20 x 8 hours) + ($25 x 1 hour).

 Time-based wages are common for service businesses, where the output produced by each worker is difficult to measure.
 In addition, businesses with differentiated products may also apply this remuneration system.
 They attach importance to quality as their value proposition.
-And, since workers are paid based on total hours worked, there is no reason to go after quantity over quality to get paid more.
+Since workers are paid based on total hours worked, there is no reason to pursue quantity over quality to get paid more.
 That’s because whatever their output is, it doesn’t affect the dollars they receive.

 The advantage of time-based wages is about quality.
 Employees don’t rush to get work done in pursuit of quantity, so they can ensure quality meets standards.

-Meanwhile, the main weakness of this time-based system is that there is no direct relationship between worker productivity and their compensation.
-Thus, those who work hard and are lazy can get the same pay as long as they spend the same total working hours.
+Meanwhile, the main weakness of this time-based system is that there is no direct relationship between worker productivity and compensation.
+Thus, those who work hard and are lazy can get the same pay as long as they work the same total number of hours.

 Piece-rate wage